heroku/sf-functions-python/user-facing-messages.md

 INFO:     Uvicorn running on http://localhost:8080 (Press CTRL+C to quit)
 ```

-## Functions that fail the self-check
+## Checking/running functions that fail the self-check

 Note: The same base error message is used for both the self-check and the start command, however,
 the prefix is different ('Function failed validation:' vs 'Unable to load function: ' etc).